 Messages are deferred for various reasons.
 Click the Help () icon on the Message Log page for more information as well as details on searching for and filtering messages.

-From the Message Log page, select one or more messages, and then click on an action, as illustrated in Figure 3.
+From the Message Log page, select one or more messages, and then click on an action.
 To select all messages, select the check box at the top of the Message List.

 - Spam – Selected messages are sent to Barracuda Central for analysis.